Town Hall Residencies

 Sally James‘ curiosity about people has taken her from jails to hospitals to schools to research labs.
 Once a staff member on daily newspapers, she has been an independent writer on medicine and science for many years.
 Most recently, she’s reported stories for the South Seattle Emerald, Parentmap, Seattle Business magazines, and other outlets.
 She is the mother of three adult children and lives in Seattle with her husband and a noisy cat.
 She is a former president of the Northwest Science Writer’s Association, a nonprofit supporting science communication.

 Focus while in Residence: The Year 12 project is asking about a pivotal time in a young person’s growth when what’s swirling around us in news, music or culture may leave a permanent imprint on our identities.
 We will interview and share scientific explanations for why this year is so important and how thinking changes because of the biology of the brain.
 While also gathering stories from community members about what they believe may have been crucial influences for each of them.
 During this project, we hope to inspire other Town Hall guests and some of our audience to revisit their own Year 12.
 What year was yours?
+Learn more about Sally’s project and how you can share YOUR Year 12 story here.

 Now Accepting Applicants!